 Any other staff, employees or contractors may only help the audit team in areas such as administrative support and/or auditor training.

-Auditors who submit a scope of work in response to our Request for Quotes (RFQs) for the PWU audits must demonstrate that their proposed team members meet the requirements of relevant categories as outlined in Table 3.1.
+Auditors who submit a scope of work in response to our RFQs for the PWU audits must demonstrate that their proposed team members meet the requirements of relevant categories as outlined in Table 3.1.

-Table 3.1 Auditor categories
+Table 3.1Auditor categories